 This post may contain affiliate links.
 Read the full disclosure here.

-It’s time to learn about peperomia, also known as, bizarrely, the radiator plant.
+Ok, it’s time to learn about peperomia, also known as, bizarrely, the radiator plant.
 Fair enough.

 - Light: bright, indirect – medium